 At Utrecht we also think that it’s important to put everything into perspective.
 This means that several - sometimes contradictory - views of the past play a central role.

-In the first year you will become acquainted with history from antiquity to modern times, though not necessarily in that order.
-From the second year on, you can choose to obtain more in-depth knowledge of historical backgrounds and events through our History track.
+In the first year you will become acquainted with history from antiquity to modern times.
+From the second year on, you obtain more in-depth knowledge of historical backgrounds and events through our History track.
 For students who are especially interested in International Relations, we offer an International Relations in Historical Perspective track.

 The thing for you?

-From day one, you follow the course programme in English: all the compulsory courses and lectures are taught in English and you will also present your ideas and write your assignments and exams in English.
-Besides that, you have a broad range of interests and are you also ready to dig deep.
-A history student is extremely curious.
-But you’re not just looking for answers.
+From day one, you follow the programme in English: all the compulsory courses and lectures are taught in English and you will also present your ideas and write your assignments and exams in English.
+Besides that, you have a broad range of interests and are also ready to dig deep.
+A history student is extremely curious, but you’re not just looking for answers.
 You want to ask questions and become involved in the social debate.
 Does this appeal to you?
 In that case, our BA History programme may be just the thing for you.

 Have a look at a sample lecture given by Maarten Prak, Professor of Economic and Social History from the History Bachelor's programme at Utrecht University.